kali-mx/BlogContent/LLMNR_POISONING.md

 > #### Enable and Require SMB Signing on all devices
 >	- Pro: Stops the attack
->	- Con: Slows file copying down by 15%
+>	- Con: Slows file copying speed down by 15%
 > #### Disable NTLM authentication on network
 >	- Pro: Stops the attack
 >	- Con: if Kerberos stops working, Windows defaults back to NTLM